hearts-card-game-rules

 Hearts 1 point each

-Queen of Spades 13 points
+Queen of spades 13 points

 Passing Rotates each round

-Special rule Shooting the Moon
+Special rule Shooting the moon

 Leading hearts Only after broken